itsJoKr/LocalNetwork/README.md

 # LocalNetwork
+DISCLAIMER: I've found out that discovery using broadcast UDP is not guaranteed.
+It will work with most routers, but some might not allow it by default.
+Same with devices - works on most devices, but then you need fixes for specific devices.

 Local network library for connecting Android devices on WiFi.
 One device serves as a server, others are clients.
 Library takes care of discovery of server by clients.
 Library uses services and separate threads with sockets to handle communication.